• Jul 22, 2025

 • Best Time to Go: May to November, December to February, if you are a fan of snow.

 Without Dayara Bugyal, the beauty of this high-altitude meadow in India is underrated.
-It is one of the most beautiful hiking treks, and it is one that a beginner can do.
+It is one of the most beautiful hiking treks, and one a beginner can do.
 The path is easy, winding up through forests and then bursting into open green (white in winter) pastureland.
 You will frequently walk with sheep and wild horses.
 It is a photographer's dreamland and a place to lie in the grass and stare at snow-capped mountains.

 Highlights: